jedisct1/aegis-X/README.md

 State128X: [8]AesBlockXp
 ```

-AEGIS-128X applies the exact same operations as AEGIS-128L, to every member of the vector instead of single blocks.
+AEGIS-128X applies the exact same operation sequences as AEGIS-128L, to every member of the vector instead of single blocks.

-This is equivalent to multiple AEGIS-128L evaluations.
+This is equivalent to evaluating mutiple independent AEGIS-128L instances.

-In practice, `p` can only be `1`, `2` or `4`, so implementations don't have to be generic.
+In practice, `p` can only be `1`, `2` or `4`, so implementations can be specialized if necessary.

 On CPUs that don't implement vectorized versions of the AES core permutation, AEGIS-128X can be implemented in two different ways: